Bleysiker/Bleysiker/README.md

 <p>
  3D game where you must pick up and deliver boxes while driving, taking care that they don't fall easily.
   <p>
-  I played roles of team leader, programmer and 2D artist,
+  I played multiple roles including team leader, game designer, game developer and 2D artist.
   <p>
- in charge of task management and the creation of game logic, obstacles and visual effects.
+ I was in charge of task management and the creation of game logic, obstacles and visual effects.
 </div>
 </p>
 </td>